 Staniel Cay

 It’s an easy trip to Pig Beach from Staniel Cay, and you’ll find plenty to do at this small island oasis.
-It’s easy to book your island retreat with a Staniel Cay expert at Staniel Rentals.
-We offer a number of properties, from spacious, luxurious villas to private lagoon-side villas where you can dock a boat.
+Book your island retreat with a Staniel Cay expert at Staniel Rentals.
+We offer several properties, from spacious, luxury villas to private, lagoon-side villas that can accommodate a boat.

 Getting Around